stephbuon/posextract/README.md

 # posextract
 posextract offers grammatical information extraction methods designed for the analysis of historical and contemporary textual corpora.
 It traverses the syntactic dependency relations between parts-of-speech and returns sequences of words that share a grammatical relationship.
 See [our article]() for more.
-You can also [download posextract with pip](https://pypi.org/project/posextract/).
+You can also [download posextract for pypi with pip](https://pypi.org/project/posextract/).

 ## Usage